WebHare/runkit/doc/webhare-dev.md

 runkit-reload
 ```

-You can then try eg `wh webhare-bootstrap-test mic`
+You can then try eg `runkit @webhare-bootstrap-test wh mic`

 ## Setting up a discardable WebHare for CI tests
 You can setup an installation for easily running CI tests on a 'fresh' WebHare install.
 There are many different ways to